Skip to main content

 • Note the time.

-• Do - prevent crowds gathering round.
+• Prevent crowds gathering round.

-Once the tonic-clonic seizure has stopped
+After the tonic-clonic seizure

-• Do - check that breathing has resumed normally.
+• Check that breathing has resumed normally.
 It is normal for breathing to stop for a short while during the stiff (tonic) part of the seizure.
 The face will go pale or bluish.
 During the convulsive (clonic) part, breathing is irregular.
 After the tonic-clonic seizure is over, breathing returns to normal.
 If not, check there is nothing stopping breathing, such as food or false teeth.
 The recovery position helps saliva and anything in the mouth - such as food or sick (vomit) - to drain out of the mouth and not back into the throat.

-Calling a doctor or an ambulance
+When to call a doctor or an ambulance

 • It is their first tonic-clonic seizure.